distributev/wordpress-custom-comments-facebook/README.md

       Add or Edit fields .
 In Basic -> Description leave empty.
 As Description open Advanced and put in Values, what want as description. d.Save Fields, save Pods.

-5. Open functions.php file from twentyfifteen directory (theme).
-Scroll to dawn and add 3 functions
+5. Open functions.php file from twentyfifteen directory (theme). ** Scroll to dawn and add 3 functions: **

 	/* =============== CUSTOM TEXTAREA FOR COMMENT =============== */
 function my_update_comment_field($comment_field) {